Covid Report Says Government Should Not Have Followed the Scientists

-Plenty of noise is being made this morning about the the joint Commons Health.
-Science and Technology Select Committee’s new report on the government’s handling of the pandemic.
+Plenty of noise is being made this morning about the the joint Commons Health, Science and Technology Select Committee’s new report on the government’s handling of the pandemic.
 Inevitably, some have immediately jumped at the chance to blame Number 10 and the Health Department for failing to contain the spread and naively adopting a herd immunity strategy despite the risks.
 Obviously, that strategy was wrong: the fact the government later pretended not to have taken that approach would suggest they think so too.

 What caught Guido’s eye in the report, however, was how critical it is of the scientific advice that dictated the government’s response at the start of the pandemic: